To search the Lit Crit databases use Artemis. Search the title of the text first and then make sure you are looking at criticisms.

 JSTOR is a great place to search for Lit Crit.
 Do an advanced search, limit to articles only, and narrow the discipline to "Language and Literature."

-On GALE Database you can try a "Power Search" which means you type the search term into the box at the top and any of the boxes checked off will be searched.
-I would UNCLICK the history and science databases as well as the Global Studies Database as these will not render the results you're looking for.
+On GALE Database you can try a "Power Search" which means you type the search term into the box on the right-hand side of the screen.
 DOING A POWERSEARCH DOES NOT SEARCH THE LIT CRIT DATABASES.

 REMEMBER, you can also search for more general articles on your criticism!